Diné artist of the Navajo Nation Graduated Bead Necklace

 - Size: 21” Long;

-Beads Graduated from ⅜” to ⅞” - Item # C4338B
+Beads Graduated from ⅜” to ⅞” - Item # C4338B SOLD

 This mid-century Diné necklace consists of graduated silver beads strung on a silver chain.
-Each bead was individually shaped and hand stamped with a crescent motif.
+Each bead was individually shaped, and hand stamped with a crescent motif.
 Necklaces of silver beads are one of the most traditional styles of Southwestern jewelry, admired and collected by both Native and non-natives alike.
 Early twentieth century photos show both men and women wearing strands of silver beads.

 This necklace was made of a lighter gauge silver than what was popular earlier in the twentieth century, giving it an ease of wear unlike earlier heavy necklaces.
 The lighter weight allows it to hang on the wearer’s neck with a graceful elegance.
 The shorter length makes this necklace very wearable, as well as comfortable.